National Intelligence Service (South Korea): National Intelligence Service

 Despite this amendment, there are still major concerns that the NIS will continue to breach human rights.
 Even though the amendment forbids the NIS from conducting criminal investigations, it still allows the collection of information on anyone violating the National Security Law.
 This new amendment will prohibit the involvement of the NIS in domestic politics following their attempt to influence the 2012 elections with a slanderous campaign against candidate Moon Jae-in.
 Effective from 1 January 2024, the amendment will now transfer the power to investigate domestic concerns to the national police service.

 In June 2018, three former NIS directors (Lee Byung-kee, Lee Byung-ho, and Nam Jae-joon) who served in the Park administration were found guilty of bribery, related to the 2016 Park Geun-hye scandals.
 They illegally transferred money from the NIS budget to Park's presidential office without any approval or oversight from the National Assembly.
 This illegally obtained money was used by Park and her associates for private use and to pay bribes.

-On December 14, 2020, the National Assembly passed a bill that transferred investigation authority of the NIS into North Korean activities in South Korea to the Korean National Police Agency.
+On 14 December 2020, the National Assembly passed a bill that transferred investigation authority of the NIS into North Korean activities in South Korea to the Korean National Police Agency.

+On 2 February 2024, the South Korean National Intelligence Service (NIS) and the Defense Counterintelligence Command (DCC) are investigating whether Indonesian engineers dispatched to KAI violated the Defense Technology Security Act for allegedly attempting to leak KF-21 jet fighter technical data outside after storing it on an unauthorized USB drive.

+In July 2025, it was reported that NIS has stopped broadcasting five radio channels and one TV channel to North Korea.